bitterjug/devjournal-crypto/devjournal.markdown

   possibly not if you consider the goal and outcome to be different things.
-If we were to change the user interface design to resemble the mockups: with the single impact and outcome separate from the outputs, then the message we would be sending wuld mean those top level items do NOT match.
+If we were to change the user interface design to resemble the mockups: with the single impact and outcome separate from the outputs, then the message we would be sending would mean those top level items do NOT match.
 Since there are only one of each there is no information in saying they match (by transitivity).
-So maybe we should make both these chagnes.
+So maybe we should make both these changes.

 ## 2014-03-17 10:41 Monday

-- [ ] When following link to accept system invitation I get "Djanog Administration" page, need to add some branding
+- [ ] When following link to accept system invitation I get "Djano Administration" page, need to add some branding

 ## 2014-03-17 12:25 Monday